-Analysis of the Resource Characterization and potential significant contaminant sources of the SWAP area for the Mannington Water Works indicates that the water supply is susceptible to possible future contamination based on the following:
+Analysis of the Resource Characterization and potential significant contaminant sources of the SWAP area for the Community of Claywood Park indicates that the water supply is susceptible to possible future contamination based on the following:

-- ✓ The large irregular shape, steep topographic setting, and the large size of the WSDA present an increased potential for contamination.
-Source water protection efforts should be directed toward the establishment of an effective and efficient emergency response plan if one does not currently exist. - ✓ Current land use practices may have an adverse impact on the ecological health of the Monongahela River Watershed.
-In addition, the health of Little Dents Run may be impacted by a number of regulated and unregulated point and non-point sources in the ZCC and WSDA.
+- ✓ The large size of the WSDA presents an increased potential for contamination.
+Source water protection efforts should be directed toward the establishment of an effective and efficient emergency response plan if one does not currently exist. - ✓ Current land use practices may have an adverse impact on the ecological health of the Little Kanawha River Watershed.
+In addition, the health of the Little Kanawha River may be impacted by a number of regulated and unregulated point and non-point sources in the ZCC and WSDA.